-Contact: Ms Robyn Youll Email: ryoull@kws.nsw.edu.au
+Contact: Mrs Helena Rollo Email: hrollo@kws.nsw.edu.au

 Food Technology is about food, teamwork and fun.
-Students will develop a broad knowledge and understanding of food properties, processing, preparation, nutritional considerations and consumption patterns as well as the importance of hygiene and safety in the production of food.
+Students will develop a broad knowledge and understanding of food properties, processing, preparation, nutritional considerations, and consumption patterns as well as the importance of hygiene and safety in the production of food.